Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/governance.md

 Your vote will be submitted.

-## Deposit Luna to a proposal
+## Deposit Odis to a proposal

-Users can vote on a proposal after a minimum deposit of 50 Luna is reached.
-To help push a proposal forward to a vote, deposit Luna to the proposal.
+Users can vote on a proposal after a minimum deposit of 50 Odis is reached.
+To help push a proposal forward to a vote, deposit Odis to the proposal.

 :::{caution} While most deposits get refunded, some deposits get burned.
 For more information on which deposits get burned, visit the [governance section](../protocol.md#governance) of the concepts page.
 :::